-Physics 305 L: College Physics I - Laboratory (1 credit units/30 Clock Hours)

-Lab portion of the Physics 305 L: College Physics I
+Physics 305 L: College Physics I - Laboratory (1 credit unit) Lab portion of the Physics 305 L: College Physics I

-Physics 403: College Physics II (4 credit units/ 45 Clock Hours)
+Physics 403: College Physics II (4 credit units)

 The course aims to advance and develop the interest of the student in physics concepts and principles required to describe and predict the motion of objects.
 The laboratory component will provide an opportunity for the student to perform experiments and the concepts discussed in class.
 The course will empower the student to understand the techniques and methods of experimental physics and the analysis and interpretation of experimental data.
 Prerequisites: Physics 305